 if he shirks rather than work.
 If $C \in (.081, .098)$, then it is indeed optimal for $m$ to exert high effort and $w$ low effort.
 In turn, this justifies the principal's use of the discriminatory signal structure that favors $m$.

-Taken together, our main results present an important lesson: Discrimination in labor market outcomes could stem from the discrimination in information acquisition.
-Conducting discriminatory performance evaluations allows the principal to be rationally inattentive and to sustain a discriminatory effort profile in equilibrium when the attention cost parameter is intermediate, i.e., $\lambda \in [\ul\lambda, \bar\lambda]$.
-Compared to the impartial equilibrium that induces the low effort profile, the discriminatory equilibrium enjoys a revenue advantage because it still induces one agent to work, as well as a cost advantage because it is cheaper to implement.
-In contrast, the impartial equilibrium provides uniformly low incentives to both agents when the attention cost parameter is high, i.e., $\lambda >\lambda^*$.
-When it comes to selecting the most productive agent, the choice is a priori nonobvious because both agents work equally hard, and so the principal must compare them carefully at a significant cost.
-For these reasons, the discriminatory equilibrium is more profitable than the impartial equilibrium when $\lambda \in (\lambda^*, \bar\lambda]$.
+Taken together, our main results present an important lesson: Conducting discriminatory performance evaluations allows the principal to be rationally inattentive and to sustain a discriminatory effort profile in equilibrium when the attention cost parameter is intermediate, i.e., $\lambda \in [\ul\lambda, \bar\lambda]$.
+Compared to the impartial, low-effort equilibrium, the discriminatory equilibrium enjoys a revenue advantage because it still induces one agent to work, as well as a cost advantage because it is cheaper to implement.
+If, instead, the impartial, low-effort equilibrium is being played, then the choice of which agent to promote is a priori nonobvious because both agents work equally hard.
+Consequently, the principal must compare them carefully at a significant cost.
+For these reasons, the discriminatory equilibrium is more profitable than the impartial, low-effort equilibrium whenever they coexist, i.e., $\lambda \in [\lambda^*, \bar\lambda]$.

-The comparison between the discriminatory equilibrium and the impartial equilibrium that sustains the high effort profile is more delicate, because the former has, roughly speaking, a cost advantage (though not always), but at the same time a definitive revenue disadvantage over the latter.
-It turns out that the revenue concern is always of a first-order importance, which renders the discriminatory equilibrium least profitable when both types of equilibria coexist (i.e., when $\lambda \in [\ul\lambda,\lambda^*]$).
+The comparison between the discriminatory equilibrium and the impartial, high-effort equilibrium is more delicate.
+While the former may or may not have a cost advantage, it definitively suffers a revenue disadvantage compared to latter.
+It turns out that the revenue concern is always of a first-order importance, which makes the discriminatory equilibrium less profitable than the impartial, high-effort equilibrium whenever they coexist, i.e., $\lambda \in [\ul\lambda,\lambda^*]$.